Again. . .

 “X1Law filed a Motion to Determine Proper Administration of Claims Under the Settlement Agreement and Incorporated Memorandum of Law (ECF No. 8267) challenging the fact that the Claims Administrator, under the supervision of the Court and Special Masters, and at the direction of the Parties, created policies and procedures to implement the Settlement Program’s claims process consistent with the Settlement Agreement.”

 “Consistent” seems to be the term in controversy.
 According to the Settlement Agreement, “generally consistent” diagnoses were deemed acceptable for pre-effective date claimants.
 Upon information and belief additional documentation including but not limited to raw test scores have been added to the criteria since final Settlement approval.
 According to ECF 8267 “Movants’ Counsel contacted the Claims Administrator in numerous emails and telephone calls to verify the supporting basis for the purported Deficiencies alleged by the Claims Administrator in the Deficiency Notices.
 The Claims Administrator indicated that ‘generally consistent’ means the same thing as the ‘gold standard’ requirements for diagnoses under the BAP or post-Effective Date Qualifying Diagnoses identified in Settlement Agreement.”
-Blogger notes that contracts are expected to be executed in accordance with the actual terms and language used in the agreement, not according to terms merely deemed consistent with interpretation of said contract.
+Advocacy for Fairness in Sports notes that contracts are expected to be executed in accordance with the actual terms and language used in the agreement, not according to terms merely deemed consistent with the interpretation of said contract.

 “X1Law sought to bypass these procedures before there was any decision on the Claim Packages it filed for its clients.”